 Whenever profit becomes the largest, if not sole motivator, quality tends to take a back seat behind greed.

-The CEO of a private for-profit company will demand a much higher salary than a public counterpart would ever be allowed to get away with.
+The CEO of a private for-profit company will demand a much higher salary than a public counterpart would ever be allowed.

 If we were to rely on commercial firefighting units, what happens when someone is late with their bill?
 No pay, no protection.
 This does not just harm the one who neglects to pay.
 This harms their neighbor, whose house catches on fire while the fire department is busy counting beans.